 AML and KYC Obligations

 Most jurisdictions now classify crypto businesses as virtual asset service providers.
 Consequently, they must comply with AML and KYC rules similar to those applied to traditional financial institutions.
-Therefore, your platform needs identity verification workflows, transaction monitoring systems, and suspicious activity reporting processes.
+Your platform needs identity verification workflows, transaction monitoring systems, and suspicious activity reporting processes.
 Additionally, the FATF Travel Rule requires VASPs to share sender and recipient information for transactions above certain thresholds.
 Failing to implement these controls exposes your startup to heavy fines and potential criminal liability.

 Token Classification and Securities Law

 Token classification remains one of the most contested areas in crypto law.
 Furthermore, getting it wrong can result in your token being deemed an unregistered security — a finding that can derail your entire project.
 The Howey Test still guides US classification decisions, while MiCA introduces its own categories including e-money tokens, asset-referenced tokens, and utility tokens.
 Therefore, founders must conduct a thorough legal analysis before any public token offering.
-Additionally, engaging a securities lawyer with specific crypto experience is not optional — it is essential.
+Engaging a securities lawyer with specific crypto experience is not optional — it is essential.
 See our Institutional-Grade Crypto Token Launchpad resource for technical implementation context that supports compliant token issuance.

 Crypto Startup Licensing: What You Actually Need

 Crypto startup licensing requirements vary significantly by jurisdiction and business model.
-However, most founders underestimate how many licenses they may actually need.
+Most founders underestimate how many licenses they actually need.
 Therefore, mapping your planned activities to regulatory categories is one of the first steps in any serious compliance roadmap.
 Moreover, some jurisdictions require licenses before you can accept a single user or process one transaction.
 Consequently, licensing must form part of your pre-launch planning — not a post-launch scramble.

 Key Licensing Categories to Understand